arc-1409/hackathonProject/README.md

 - Added German Bundesliga to the Lexicon
 - Centralized, compressed, and optimized algorithms as well as deleted unneeded folders for cleaner code and file organization
 - Resolved optional parameters passing into algorithms by passing objects instead of object properties individually (10 OCT 25)
-- Alogirhtm now accepts any combination of command arguments and options for user input
+- Alogirhtm now accepts any combination of command arguments and options for user input (10 OCT 25)

 ## ⏳ Future Features